Tongue injury may result from

 Tongue injury from major blunt facial trauma usually involves significant damage to adjacent structures.

 Penetrating facial trauma includes gunshots and severe stabs or impalements.
 Involvement of the tongue implies involvement of other structures of the lower face.
 Major penetrating facial injuries bleed heavily and can obstruct the airway due to aspiration and/or edema of the tongue and mouth floor.

-Most blunt injuries are relatively minor and the rich blood supply to the tongue ensures that they heal quickly without becoming infected.
+Most tongue injuries are relatively minor, and the rich blood supply to the tongue ensures that they heal quickly without becoming infected.
 However, this rich blood supply makes achieving hemostasis in major injuries challenging.

-Diagnosis of isolated tongue injury is typically obvious by inspection.
+The diagnosis of an isolated tongue injury is typically obvious by inspection.
 With major trauma, airway establishment and control Airway Establishment and Control Airway management consists of Clearing the upper airway Maintaining an open air passage with a mechanical device Sometimes assisting respirations (See also Overview of Respiratory Arrest.) read more , hemorrhage control, and identification of significant vascular injury precede evaluation for injuries to the mandible, midface, and teeth.
 (See also Approach to the Trauma Patient Approach to the Trauma Patient Injury is the number one cause of death for people aged 1 to 44.
-In the US, there were 243,039 trauma deaths in 2017, about 70% being accidental.
-Of intentional injury deaths, more than 70%... read more .)
+In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
+Of intentional injury deaths, more than... read more .)

 Treatment of Tongue Trauma

 Bleeding has usually stopped by the time patients present.
 Isolated bleeding lacerations can often be compressed using a gauze pad.
 Extensively bleeding orofacial trauma should typically be evaluated and managed in the operating room with anesthesia and airway protection.